eosnetworkfoundation/docs/docs/80_tutorials/50_build_your_own_eosio_token.md

 ## Introduction

-An EOSIO-based blockchain allows you to create tokens.
+An Antelope-based blockchain allows you to create tokens.
 There are many ways in which you can create tokens.
 One way is to leverage the existing `eosio.token` sample smart contract and build on top of it a token that meets your requirements.

 ## Learning Objectives